Discus (fish): Distribution and habitat

 Symphysodon species inhabit the margins of floodplain lakes and rivers in the lowland Amazon basin, where they are part of the highly diverse Neotropical fish fauna.
-S. discus is restricted to blackwater habitats, but periodically these may experience brief floods of white water.
-S. tarzoo is found in both black and white water, and S. aequifasciatus also occurs in clearwater.
-Because of their preference for lentic habitats such as floodplains and flooded forests, white water inhabited by discus contains little suspended material (unlike main sections of whitewater rivers).
+S. discus is restricted to blackwater habitats, but periodically these may experience brief floods of whitewater.
+S. tarzoo is found in both black and whitewater, and S. aequifasciatus also occurs in clearwater.
+Because of their preference for lentic habitats such as floodplains and flooded forests, whitewater inhabited by discus contains little suspended material (unlike main sections of whitewater rivers).

 The three species of Symphysodon have different geographic distributions.
-S. aequifasciatus occurs in the East Amazon downriver from the Purus arch and S. tarzoo in the West Amazon upriver from the Purus arch.
-In contrast, the distribution of S. discus appears to be limited to the lower reaches of the Rio Negro, upper Uatumã, Nhamundá, Trombetas ,and Abacaxis Rivers.
+S. aequifasciatus occurs in the East Amazon downriver from the Purus Arch and S. tarzoo in the West Amazon upriver from the Purus Arch.
+In contrast, the distribution of S. discus appears to be limited to the lower reaches of the Rio Negro, upper Uatumã, Nhamundá, Trombetas, and Abacaxis Rivers.

 The Nanay River in far western Amazonas is outside the native range; discus in this river were introduced from stock originating in the Tefé area by an aquarium exporter more than 30 years ago.

 A significant number of discus now live in fish farms in Southeast Asia.
 These discus go to home aquaria around the world.